Schedule →

 Foothills / outdoor accessImmediate — trails from many lotsDrive required

-CID exposureYes — Harris Ranch (~$287/$100K/yr)None active as of 2026
+CID exposureYes — Harris Ranch (~$287 per $100K per year)None active as of 2026

-Best buyer fitWalkable urban living; historic homes; FoothillsNewer construction; family suburbs; top schools
+Best buyer fitWalkable urban living, historic homes, FoothillsNewer construction, family suburbs, top schools

 Want the long version of either?
 Meridian guide → · All Treasure Valley cities →